RenderKit/ospray-studio/README.md

 # OSPRay Studio

-This is release v0.7.0 (devel) of Intel® OSPRay Studio.
+This is release v0.7.0 of Intel® OSPRay Studio.
 It is released under the Apache 2.0 license.

 See [what's